smetellus01/Interactive-Sodoku-Solver/README.md

 # Project - Pathfinder-Visualizer

-A Python-based program that uses A* Path Finding to find the shortest distance (Manhattan) from two nodes on a grid map.
+A Python-based program that uses A* Path Finding to find the shortest distance (Manhattan) between two nodes on a grid map.

 # Controls